Exactly solvable conformal field theories: Basics of 2d CFT

 Let us define an involution on the Virasoro algebra by

-This involution is a Lie algebra automorphism, as it obeys $[L_m,L_n]^* = -[L_m^*,L_n^*]$.
+This involution obeys $[L_m,L_n]^* = -[L_m^*,L_n^*]$.
 It can be extended to the universal enveloping algebra by $\left(LL'\right)^* = L'^*L^*$.
 Using this involution, we define the \myindex{Shapovalov form} on any highest-weight representation as the symmetric bilinear form such that

 At each level $N\in\mathbb{N}$, the Shapovalov form is described by a matrix that depends on $\Delta$ and $c$.
-In the cases $N=0,1,2$, these matrices are
+In the case of a Verma module at levels $N=0,1,2$, these matrices are

-The Shapovalov form vanishes when applied to any null vector or descendant thereof.
+For the Shapovalov form, any singular vector or descendant thereof is a \myindex{null vector} , i.e. a vector orthogonal to the whole representation.
 In particular,

+A highest-weight representation is irreducible if and only if at each level $N\in\mathbb{N}$, its Shapovalov matrix is invertible.